feinimouse/my-note/README.md

 ## Description

-the repositories for my note of study and reading.
+the repositories of Feinimouse recording the IT study and reading.

-ps: As you see, google drive and onedrive is not support for linux while icloud is not for windows, so finaly I choose to use git.

 </font>